Updated: 7/10/18 | July 10th, 2018

 For years, I’ve been hearing about the tour company Busabout.
 They offer hop-on, hop–off-again bus tours throughout Europe, similar to the Kiwi and Oz Experience.
-Basically, they have set routes through Europe and along that route, you can leave the bus and rejoin when you want.
+Like then, Busabout has set routes through Europe and along that route, you can leave and rejoin the bus whenever you want.
 I’ve never used them before as I’ve always just taken trains around Europe.
-(Though I have nothing against that way of travel – I loved my time on the Kiwi Experience!)

-In addition to their bus trips, Busabout offers sailing tours around Croatia.
-I continuously met travelers in Europe who rave about this trip so this year I decided to experience it for myself.
+However, in addition to their bus trips, Busabout also offers sailing tours around Croatia.
+I continuously met travelers in Europe who rave about their experience on this trip so I decided to experience it for myself.

-I took the Split to Split sailing tour, which was a seven day cruise around the Dalmatian Coast of Croatia.
-My boat, the Plomin, had 33 passengers (of which I was the only one not from Australia or New Zealand), our guide (also Australian), and 5 crew members.
+I took the Split-to-Split sailing tour, which was a seven-day cruise around the Dalmatian coast of Croatia.
+My boat, the Plomin, had 33 passengers (of which I was the only one not from Australia or New Zealand), our guide (also Australian), and five crew members.

 From a business point of view, I was impressed with their product.
-The trip was well organized, the boat was nice, the itinerary was well put together, and there were a few on-shore activities included.
+The trip was well organized, the boat was nice, the itinerary was well put-together, and there were a few on-shore activities included.
 Additionally, the guide knew what he was talking about and gave excellent advice, and everything ran like clockwork.
-Organizationally, I was impressed.

 Day 1 – Hvar

-We left Split around 2pm and after taking a brief swim, arrived at the island of Hvar around 6.
-After dinner, we had some drinks and went out to the bars, where the crowded atmosphere was a little much to handle.
+We left Split around 2 pm and, after taking a brief swim, arrived at the island of Hvar around 6.
+After dinner, we had some drinks and went out to the bars on the islands, where the crowded atmosphere was a little much to handle.
 I don’t like being constantly bumped into while I’m trying to have a beer.
-If you are into drinking, Hvar is the spot to enjoy crazy night life.
+If you are into drinking, Hvar is the spot to enjoy the crazy nightlife.

 Day 2 – Mljet